highlando/18-daesion/index.md

 > :rocket: Confirm your participation now!

 A young academics workshop of the GAMM FA *Numerische Analysis* on theoretical and numerical aspects of DAEs.
-Organized by [Jan Heiland](http://www.mpi-magdeburg.mpg.de/person/29457/822630) and [Robert Altmann](http://www.math.uni-augsburg.de/prof/lam/Mitarbeiter/robert_altmann/).
+Organized by <a href="http://www.mpi-magdeburg.mpg.de/person/29457/822630" target="_blank">Jan Heiland</a> and <a href="http://www.math.uni-augsburg.de/prof/lam/Mitarbeiter/robert_altmann/" target="_blank">Robert Altmann</a>.

 ### Program